apache/beam/learning/prompts/documentation-lookup/05_basic_ptransforms.md

 Transform processing logic is provided in the form of a function object, colloquially referred to as “user code.”
 This code is applied to each element of the input `PCollection` (or more than one `PCollection`).
 The `PCollection` objects can be linked together to create complex data processing sequences.
 User code for transforms must satisfy the [requirements of the Beam model](https://beam.apache.org/documentation/programming-guide/#requirements-for-writing-user-code-for-beam-transforms).

-Example below shows how to apply custom user code to a `PCollection` using the `ParDo` transform:
+The following example shows how to apply custom user code to a `PCollection` using the `ParDo` transform:

 ```python
 import apache_beam as beam